deeprest/sagaGitlabMirror/DEV.md

 + pixel-perfect animations must be done in Unity for each piece.
 Snap to pixel density, use constant anim curves.
 + 2d skeleton rigs, avatars, and IK can not be used with composites.
 Skeletons use rotations, and these anims are not rotation-based.

+# Decide
+walljumping while auto-wallsliding

 # New Things
+NEW crush damage
 NEW START A DEVLOG ON ITCH.
 NEW airbot propellar ability. propellar on back? dash in air to use prop NEW health pickups dropped by enemies
+NEW player death effect/anim
 NEW music selection on pause menu
 NEW cheats menu
-NEW damage when crushed by boxes
 NEW shield on back? press down to use shield?
 NEW stickybomb exploding interaction with shield:
   1) do raycast to each IDamage within range